Goodnight Mister Tom (film): Plot

 Following a night in an air raid shelter and with help from an A.R.P.
-Warden named Ralph, Tom locates the house, discovering from a neighbour who believes William is still in the countryside, that Mrs Beech left a week earlier.
-After Sammy continually scratches and whines at the door, Tom breaks in with Ralph, discovering a foul smell.
-Sammy leads Tom and Ralph to the locked cupboard under the stairs, where they find William severely beaten and holding the lifeless body of Trudy.
-William is taken to hospital, where Tom meets Dr Stelton, a psychiatrist who plans to place him in an orphanage.
-Tom learns more about William's troubled past, including his abusive and alcoholic father, and decides to take matters into his own hands, kidnapping William from the hospital and returning him to Little Weirwold.
+Warden named Ralph, Tom locates William’s home, discovering from a neighbour who was unaware that William had returned to London, that Mrs Beech had left her home a few days earlier to travel to the seaside.
+After Sammy continually scratches and whines at the door, Tom breaks in with Ralph, detecting a foul smell.
+Sammy leads Tom and Ralph to the locked cupboard under the stairs, where they find William severely beaten and holding the lifeless body of the baby, who he has named Trudy.
+William is taken to hospital, where Tom meets Dr Stelton, a psychiatrist who plans to place him in his children's home.
+Tom learns more about William's troubled past, including his violent alcoholic father, who had died a few years earlier, and decides to take matters into his own hands, kidnapping William from the hospital and returning him to Little Weirwold.

-As William recovers, he reunites with Zach and begins to confront the trauma of his upbringing, including gaining a better understanding of relationships and the circumstances of Trudy's birth.
-When social workers later arrive with news that Mrs Beech has committed suicide and intend to remove William to an orphanage, Tom pleads for him to stay, arguing that William needs a loving family rather than psychiatric treatment.
+As William recovers, he reunites with Zach and begins to confront the trauma of what happened to him on his return to London, including gaining a better understanding of relationships and the circumstances of Trudy's birth.

+William returns home one day to find Dr Stelton and three other officials waiting in the house with Tom.
+They inform William that his mother has committed suicide and intend to take William to Dr Stelton's children's home.
+Tom pleads for him to stay, arguing that William needs a loving family home rather than psychiatric treatment.
 After a private conversation, a Home Office official, Mr Greenway, allows Tom to adopt William.

-William's happiness is cut short when Zach receives news that his father was caught in a bombing raid and Zach soon departs for London.
+William's happiness is cut short soon afterwards when Zach receives news that his father has been injured in a bombing raid and Zach soon departs for London.
 Days later, William learns that Zach has been killed in another air raid.
 Devastated, he withdraws emotionally, but Tom helps him process his grief by sharing his own experiences of loss.
 William overcomes his grief by learning to ride Zach's bicycle in his memory.
 He rides down a hill and proudly stops in front of Tom, who he addresses as "Dad" for the first time.